WELCOME TO THE TOWN OF PIERCEFIELD

 The Piercefield Town Board is the governing authority, with Neil Pickering as the current Supervisor.
 Regular Town Board meetings are held the second Thursday of each month at 7:30 pm in the Town Hall, which is located at 48 Waller St. All are welcome to attend.
 If you have questions or issues for the Board’s consideration, we encourage you to bring them to us.

-Our Town Clerk is Don Mauer.
-His office hours are Tuesday evenings 7-9:00pm, and Wednesdays and Fridays 9:00am-3:00pm.
-The phone is 518-359-7544 and you may leave a message if the office is closed. .
-He takes care of various licenses and permits, water district billing, property tax collection, etc.
+Our Town Clerk is Christielee Geiger.
+Her office hours are Tuesday and Thursday evenings 5:30-8:30pm, and Mondays 9:00am-3:00pm.
+The phone is 518-359-7544 and you may leave a message if the office is closed.
+She takes care of various licenses and permits, water district billing, property tax collection, etc.

 The Town Justice is the Honorable Jonn Kopp.
 Court is held the first and third Thursdays of each month.
 Our court clerk is Bridgette LaPierre (518-359-2237).
 They will be able to help with traffic violations, or any civil or criminal actions that occur within the Town.